wp-plugins/spam-free-wordpress/readme.txt

 See the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage for updates, and to read comments related to the plugin.

+= Cookies and Javascript Not Required =

+Readers do not need to accept cookies or to have Javascript enabled for Spam Free Wordpress to work.

 == Installation ==

 = Proper Installation Example =

 If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
 Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.
 An example can be viewed using the Screenshots tab above, or for a live example visit [HollywoodGrind](http://www.hollywoodgrind.com/).

+To see the password field you must be logged out of your WordPress blog account.
+Step 1 is making sure Spam Free Wordpress is configured to work with your theme's comments.php file.

 [Need help?](http://wordpress.org/tags/spam-free-wordpress)